 The Chapel of the Resurrection was built and dedicated in 1959, and it was just as bold an architectural statement then as it is today.
 It is the towering focal point of Valparaiso University’s suburban campus and a strong reminder of its Lutheran character and heritage.
-The building is the largest collegiate chapel in the United States, and has become a nationally recognized symbol for the university as well as northwestern Indiana more broadly.
+The building is the largest collegiate chapel in the United States, and has become a nationally recognized symbol for the university and regional northwestern Indiana.

-The Chapel’s main worship space is designed to focus visitors’ attention in one place, and those who oblige will not be disappointed.
-Walking the length of the building’s nave, the unadorned, solid* red brick walls lead toward and at once give way to the dazzling, light-filled chancel.
+The Chapel’s main worship space is designed to focus visitors’ attention in one direction, and those who oblige will not be disappointed.
+Walking the length of the building’s nave, the unadorned, solid* red brick walls lead toward the dazzling, light-filled chancel.

 Other details of the building’s design are worth noting as well.
-Stairs on either side lead beneath the altar to the smaller Gloria Christi chapel, used for more intimate services or recitals.
-Back on the main floor, the nave walls reveal themselves to be not so solid after all.
-More floor-to-ceiling windows light the room from between each staggered wall section, pointing most light forward toward the altar.
-It’s an intentional setup that prevents outside views while approaching the altar, and unveils them on the way back from it.
+Stairs on either side of the altar lead below to the smaller Gloria Christi chapel, used for more intimate services or recitals.
+Back on the main floor, if you spin to face the way you came, the nave walls reveal themselves to be not so solid after all.
+Instead it’s a series of staggered sections, broken up by floor-to-ceiling windows that beam light into the room, forward toward the altar.
+These windows are intentionally invisible as you approach the altar; they are only unveiled on the way back.

-In other words, the building bids worshippers to enter in relative darkness, singularly drawn to the spectacular light at the far end.
-There, a transformation takes place (you’ll feel it), and then the building shines as you return to the world, newly forgiven and perhaps a little more enlightened.
+In other words, the building’s design means that worshippers enter in relative darkness, singularly drawn to the spectacularly lit chancel at the far end.
+There, a transformation takes place (you’ll feel it), and then the whole building shines as you return to the world, newly forgiven and perhaps a little more enlightened.

-Beginning with Luther himself, titans like Johann Sebastian Bach, Felix Mendelssohn and Paul Manz have helped solidify the use of music in life and worship for Protestants everywhere.
+Beginning with Martin Luther’s own simple hymns, music has always been essential in the life and worship of Protestants.
+The rich tradition has only grown since Luther’s time, thanks in no small part to the works of titans like Johann Sebastian Bach, Johann Pachelbel, Felix Mendelssohn and Paul Manz (all Lutherans).
 This organ is a tribute to that heritage, and is worth hearing if possible.
 It’s frequently in use during the academic year, not only for weekly services and occasional concerts, but also for students taking private lessons or practicing.

-When construction began on the Chapel in 1959, Valparaiso University (“Valpo” to insiders) was just a tidy collection of buildings nestled near the intersection of Freeman Street and College Avenue.
-The small school had just lost its historic chapel-auditorium building to fire, and the postwar spike in enrollment was straining its other housing and academic facilities.
+When construction began on the Chapel in 1959, Valparaiso University (known as “Valpo” to insiders) was just a tidy collection of buildings nestled nearer to downtown, at the intersection of Freeman Street and College Avenue.
+The small school had just lost its historic chapel-auditorium building to fire, and a postwar spike in enrollment was straining its other housing and academic facilities.
 In response, the University began the march east, purchasing houses and the vacant land stretching all the way to then-rural Sturdy Road.
 One of the first priorities was to build and dedicate a new Chapel on its frontier, ushering in an unprecedented era of expansion in the school’s history.

-The building was financed in part by the Lutheran Church - Missouri Synod and designed by architect Charles Stade to be the anchor around which the “new campus” would spread.
+The building itself was financed in part by the Lutheran Church - Missouri Synod and designed by architect Charles Stade to be the anchor around which the “new campus” would spread.
 And so it has.
 In the 50+ years since its construction, the land surrounding the Chapel has changed dramatically, and alumni from every era are subject to disorientation.
 To most students and professors, this land is no longer “new,” it’s just “campus,” home to the vast majority of Valpo’s administrative, academic and residential facilities.
-But one thing about campus hasn’t changed much, and that is the Chapel of the Resurrection’s role: at the center of campus physically, and at the center of the University spiritually.
+But one thing about campus hasn’t changed much, and that is the Chapel of the Resurrection’s role: at the physical center of campus, and at the spiritual center of the University.